sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 ## Branches
 *Why do we need to support a branching workflow?* <br/>
-In figure 4 visually we can see the branch out at commit C. We need to support this kind of workflow because not all changes are sequential.
+In figure 4 visually we can see the branch out at commit C.
+We need to support this kind of workflow because not all changes are sequential.
 One of our goals from the first section was to: let contributors work independently without synchronization at every commit.

-As figure 4 shows, the system that have discussed till this point can already support a branching workflow.
+As figure 4 shows, the system that we have discussed up to this point can already support a branching workflow.
 Is there more to be done?
 Yes there is.
 But not much.

 If we look at figure 4 again, we can see that there are two branches that has D and F as their tips.
 If the user wants to switch between the latest commit of each branch, with our current system they have to remember their exact commit name.
 But we can do better, with a simple layer of indirection.

-Since our problem was that user has to remember the name of the commit at branch tip: we add a **layer of indirection**, that will **point memorable names to commits**.
+Since our problem was that user has to remember the name of the commit at every branch tip: we introduce a **layer of indirection**, that will **point memorable names to commits**.
 In Git terms, this layer of indirection is called **refs**.

 Branch names are just pointers to commits that follow along as the commit history graph extends.